roblesch/roblesch.github.io/_posts/2024-04-29-bevy-boids.md

   - [Building for the Web](#building-for-the-web)

 ## Reading & Rambling

-In this post I'll summarize my experience getting started with Rust and Bevy, and share technical details for the interactive Boids simulation linked above.
-The first section of this post is a ramble about project selection, getting started with Rust and Bevy, and Eric S. Raymond's *The Cathedral and the Bazaar*.
-If you want the technical details about implementing boids on Bevy, skip [here](#boids).

-### What Doth Life

 After wrapping the first iteration of my [Vulkan renderer](/blog/2023/08/05/palace-1.html) I had the opportunity to interview for a Graphics Programmer position.
 I spent a few weeks integrating [Nvidia's Variable-Rate Shading algorithm](https://github.com/NVIDIAGameWorks/nas-sample) into a test scene as a take-home project.
 The interview was a success, but they were unable to accommodate me remotely, and I was unable to relocate where they needed me.
 These things happen.
 Here's [the slides](https://blog.roblesch.page/assets/VRS-NAS.pdf) if you like.